-Certain line items on our Consolidated Statements of Cash Flows have been combined to conform to the current period presentation.

-We previously reported assets held for sale of \$261.2 million on the Consolidated Balance Sheet as of December 31, 2021.
-As of December 31, 2022, \$58.1 million of these assets no longer qualified as held for sale and were reclassified to assets held for use within the applicable line items in real estate assets - net on the Consolidated Balance Sheet as of December 31, 2021.
-Of the \$58.1 million reclassified net of \$20.8 million of accumulated depreciation, \$67.5 million relates to buildings, \$2.8 million relates to land and \$8.6 million relates to furniture and equipment.
-We recorded a \$3.2 million cumulative catch-up adjustment to depreciation and amortization expense related to these facilities concurrent with the reclassification in the fourth quarter of 2022.
+Certain amounts in the prior year period have been reclassified to conform to the current period presentation.
+Income from direct financing leases, which was previously reported separately on our Consolidated Statements of Operations, is now included in rental income for all periods presented.
+In addition, we previously reported assets held for sale of \$93.7 million on the Consolidated Balance Sheet as of December 31, 2023.
+In the first quarter of 2024 and the fourth quarter of 2024, it was determined that \$12.2 million and \$14.4 million, respectively, of these assets no longer qualified as held for sale and were reclassified to assets held for use within the applicable line items in real estate assets - net on the Consolidated Balance Sheet as of December 31, 2023.
+Of the \$26.6 million reclassified net of \$11.1 million of accumulated depreciation, \$30.9 million relates to buildings, \$3.4 million relates to land and \$3.4 million relates to furniture and equipment.